 |Net Income Ratio||< -.05||-.05 to 0||0 to .009||.01 to .029||.03 to .049||.05 or greater|

-Based on these scores, a summary score termed the composite score is determined, which is the primary indicator of fiscal health.
-The composite score equals the sum of the assigned viability score multiplied by 30%, the assigned primary reserve score multiplied by 50%, and the assigned net income score multiplied by 20%.
+- Based on these scores, a summary score termed the composite score is determined, which is the primary indicator of fiscal health.
+The composite score equals the sum of the assigned viability score multiplied by 30% (if plant debt is greater than $50,000), the assigned primary reserve score multiplied by 50% (or 80% if plant debt is less than $50,000), and the assigned net income score multiplied by 20%.

 State colleges and universities are required to submit quarterly financial reports (unaudited) to the Ohio Department of Higher Education within 30 days after the end of each fiscal quarter.
 Pursuant to Senate Bill 6, a campus's failure to comply with these reporting guidelines requires the Ohio Department of Higher Education to withhold that campus's monthly subsidy payment until its quarterly report is received.
 Deadlines for the quarterly reports are shown in the table below.

 The quarterly report consists of three parts:

 - Schedule QF-1: Statement of Revenues, Expenditures, and Other Changes.
 An institutional projection of expendable net assets, plant debt, revenues, expenditures, change in net assets, and financial ratios for the current fiscal year, as compared to final actual data in each category for the prior two fiscal years.
 Current year data are unaudited and regarded as being subject to subsequent revisions and adjustments.
 This component should only be submitted for quarters 2 and 3 in each fiscal year.

 - Schedule QF-2: Quarterly Report of Financial Actions.
 Consists of multiple questions designed to uncover the presence of serious cash flow problems and to provide early warning of significant problems with the current year budget.
 This component should be submitted for each quarter.